Responses to common muzzle training concerns

 This article was first published way back in March 2019 and last tweaked in September 2023.

-When I adopted my Australian cattle dog, Scout, I immediately started muzzle training (often called “muzzle conditioning”) her on the advice of professional dog trainers.
-I’ve had some awesome discussions since sharing initial videos of our progress!
+When I adopted my Australian cattle dog, Scout, I started muzzle training (often called “muzzle conditioning”) her on the advice of professional dog trainers.
+I’ve had some great discussions since sharing initial videos of our progress!
 (You can see more of our personal journey on our “Muzzle Up” Instagram story highlight.)

 TLDR: Muzzle training quick facts